-Certain participants, as specified in each covered location's Special Appendix, who have attained age 55 may elect an in-service withdrawal from the value of their vested Company matching contribution account.
+Certain participants, as specified in each covered location's Special Appendix, who have attained age 55 may elect an in-service withdrawal from their vested Company matching contribution account.
 Certain participants, as specified in each location's Special Appendix, who have attained age 591⁄2 may elect to withdraw all or part of their entire account balances.